-We are now able to expand our curriculum offer further.
-Oakfield students will all access accredited courses for English and Maths, alongside a wide range of options which support personal development.
-This includes Art, Food technology, sport and BTEC SWEET (Personal and Social Development).
+Oakfield students all access accredited courses for English and Maths, alongside a wide range of options which support personal development.
+This includes Art, Home Cooking Skills, BTEC Sport and BTEC SWEET (Personal and Social Development).
 We deliver healthy living such as boxing, football, horticulture and a range of outdoor educational experiences such as residential camp.
 The framework at Oakfield has always been based on experiential learning to help meet the needs of the young people.
 We pride ourselves on supporting our young people to transition successfully into post-16 education, apprenticeships and work, offering not only vocational and pre-16 College days as part of students’ weekly timetables, but also key events such as the Oakfield annual careers event One Step Closer… To Success and 1:1 mentoring and pastoral support.
 We are planning to improve the Oakfield offer and curriculum further and we are currently developing an enterprise project linked to hospitality and catering.

 We strongly believe students should have a true democratic educational experience and alongside other EOTAS provision, Oakfield believes in democratic values to education where students are a part of a community of equals, where they have a significant say in their educational experience.
 Students are given several opportunities to provide feedback and voice their opinions on how we can improve our delivery both academically and through the pastoral and personal development curriculum.
 We aim to provide them with an environment where they feel empowered and can thrive.
 We remain resolute to ensure we have positive destination pathways in place to deliver 100% September guarantees for all our young people.